lbryio/lbry.com/content/news/85-freedomfm.md

 ![Freedomain Radio](/img/news/fdr-inline.png)
 **Freedomain Radio**

 Stefan Molyneux’s Freedomain Radio has grown from a part-time podcast to a full-fledged, daily radio show with millions of monthly downloads and views.
-Interviews with leading economists, academics, authors along with hard hitting philosophical analysis of current events make Freedomain Radio the essential counter-culture podcast.
+Interviews with leading economists, academics, authors along with a hard-hitting philosophical analysis of current events make Freedomain Radio the essential counter-culture podcast.

 ![The Schiff Report](/img/news/schiff-inline.jpg)
 **The Schiff Report**